How Long Foods Really Last in the Freezer (It’s Shorter Than You Think)

 Frozen strawberry margarita

-Opened dairy products, such as milk and yogurt, as well as fresh eggs and egg substitutes should not be frozen.
-And avoid freezing soft cheeses, like brie, cottage cheese or ricotta.
+Opened dairy products, such as milk and yogurt, as well as fresh eggs and egg substitutes, should not be frozen.
+And avoid freezing soft cheeses, such as brie, cottage cheese or ricotta.

 Thinking of stashing that deli potato or macaroni salad for later?
-You shouldn’t freeze salads that contain mayonnaise — freezing causes the emulsion of eggs and oil to break when it thaws, leaving you with an oily mess.
+You shouldn’t freeze salad that contains mayonnaise — freezing causes the emulsion of eggs and oil to break when it thaws, leaving you with an oily mess.